CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Remember to keep a diary and experiment.
 These are experiments and maybe practice, not tests.
 Use the results to decide what to do next.

 Dedicate 1 sessions in 4 to experiments.
-Do a few passages for each experiment, to give yourself time to get used to it.
-You will not fit all experiments into a single session, so rotate through them, or follow your curiosity.
+You will not fit all experiments into a single session, so rotate through them or follow your curiosity.

 - Do the first attempt even slower — slow enough for practically perfect — then build speed as before.